-This review compared a large array of treatment outcomes for denture stomatitis.
-It reviewed 67 relevant articles on the subject and attempted to discover the "gold standard" treatment for Denture stomatitis.
+This article reviewed 67 relevant articles on treatments for denture stomatitis and attempted to discover the "gold standard" treatment.
 In its review it found that out of the 36 articles that looked at anti-fungal treatment, 34 claimed that it was effective in reducing DS in a healthy patient.
 Sixteen articles looked at disinfectants in DS treatment and 13 of these claimed to have improved DS in patients.
-Although this study is limited because of the small sizes of the studies reviewed, majority of the studies did find an improvement in DS in their participants.
+Although this study is limited because of the small sample sizes of the studies reviewed, majority of the studies did find an improvement in DS in their participants.
 Based on the review, it seems that there are no significant differences between using antifungal medications and using disinfectants for DS.